ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel461UG/User_Guide.rst.txt

 .. index::
    pair: global-settings property;Web Customization

-As of Virtel V4.56 an enhanced customisation feature is available which provides customization at a global and transaction level for Javascript, CSS and other web elements.
+As of Virtel V4.56 an enhanced customization feature is available which provides customization at a global and transaction level for Javascript, CSS and other web elements.
 To use this feature the w2hparm.js should include the "global-settings" attribute.
 The following is an example:-
 ::

 	"global-settings":{
 	"pathToJsCustom":"../option/custJS.global.js",
 	"pathToCssCustom": "../option/custCSS.global.css",
+    "pathToFavicon": "../option/cust-favicon.ico"
 	"pathToHelp": "../option/myHelp.html"
 	}

 The following supported global properties are:-

 ::
+    "pathToFavicon"   - Customized Favicon image file
     "pathToJsCustom"  - Customized JavaSCript elements
     "pathToW2hparm"   - Customized w2hparm parameters
     "pathToCssCustom" - Customized CSS stylesheets
     "pathToPrintCss"  - Customized Print CSS Style sheets "pathToHelp"      - Customized Help pages

 Adding the global-settings property to the “VWA settings” file w2hparms.js provides the pointers to the customized components located within the “option” directory as identified by the /option/ pathname.
-In the sample above customised CSS, Javascript and Help element pointers are defined.
+In the sample above customized CSS, Javascript and Help element pointers are defined.
 For further details see :ref:`"Customisation Modes"<#_V461UG_customizing_with_option>`.

 .. danger:: Updating w2hparm.js in the default W2H-DIR directory is not recommended as changes will be overwritten by maintenance or future Virtel release updates.
-Keep customized elements sucha as w2hparm.js in the CLI-DIR directory.
+Keep customized elements such as w2hparm.js in the CLI-DIR directory.

 .. index::
    pair: w2hparm.js defaults;Web Customization